Top Companies

 Similarly, if the USD were to crash, then the values of american companies will be affected.
 The only companies with value are those who consistently gave dividend payments.
 That means, they are liquid and making real profits, instead of bubble profits in terms of assets, even if the company is small and insignificant.
 Big companies with no dividend payment are rubbish.

-2. Dragonwall Says:
+2. Dragonwall says:

 Wow! banks that doesn’t even have par value.
 I guess those blue chips isn’t that blue after all.
 If that is the case then the rest of the banks are worth peanuts.
 How are you able to manage the banks into a state of confidence.